Gamma-ray emission from the Seyfert galaxy NGC 4151: Multi-messenger implications for ultra-fast outflows: Introduction

-Recently, \cite{UFO_1} (hereafter referred to as P23) studied the possibility of accelerating particles at the wind termination shock of UFOs.
-In fact, ideal conditions for diffusive shock acceleration (DSA) of cosmic rays (CRs) can be found at this shock with a maximum proton energy as high as a few EeV.
-Therefore, UFOs are promising candidate sources of ultra-high-energy CRs.
+UFOs could originate from accretion disc winds launched close to the central SMBH in AGN~\citep[][]{Tombesi_2010, tombesi2013, tombesi2015, Gofford2013, Laurenti2021}.
+They are mildly relativistic flows characterized by a wide opening angle \citep[][]{Nardini2015}, typically observed in the nearest parsecs from the SMBH \cite{Laha_2021}.
+Similar to other astrophysical diverging flows, UFOs can feature a bubble structure~\citep[][]{Faucher-Giguere-2012} characterized by an inner wind termination shock and an outer forward shock~\citep[][]{Zubovas2012, Costa2014}.
+Recently, the authors of \cite{UFO_1} (hereafter referred to as P23) studied the possibility of accelerating particles at the wind termination shock of UFOs.
+In fact, ideal conditions for diffusive shock acceleration (DSA) of cosmic rays (CRs) can be found with a maximum proton energy as high as a few EeV.
+Therefore, UFOs are promising candidate sources of ultra-high-energy CRs \cite{Ehlert2024}.
 In addition, copious inelastic collisions of CRs with gas (pp) and radiation (p$\gamma$) are expected to take place in the UFO due to the extreme radiation field and the high gas density.
+Therefore, UFOs are candidate sources for both high-energy (HE) gamma-ray and neutrino.
-Therefore, UFOs are expected to be bright high-energy (HE) $\gamma$-ray and neutrino sources.
-The $\gamma$-ray flux can escape freely for energies below $\sim100\,{\rm GeV}$, while at higher energies the UFO environment can become optically thick due to the strong radiation field associated to the AGN itself.

-A first tailored study to investigate the $\gamma$-ray emission from UFOs was endeavored by the Fermi-LAT collaboration \citep[][]{UFO-Fermi-LAT+Caprioli}, who carried out a stacking analysis on 11 UFOs.
-Their result confirmed that UFOs are $\gamma$-ray emitters but the employed stacking technique prevents to have clear constrains on the spectrum of these sources.
+The gamma-ray flux can escape freely for energies below $\sim100\,{\rm GeV}$, while at higher energies the UFO environment can become optically thick due to the strong radiation field associated to the AGN itself.
+A first tailored study to investigate the gamma-ray emission from UFOs was endeavored by the Fermi-LAT Collaboration \citep[][]{UFO-Fermi-LAT+Caprioli}, who carried out a stacking analysis on 11 UFOs.
+Their result confirmed that UFOs are gamma-ray emitters but the employed stacking technique prevents to have clear constraints on the spectrum of these sources.
+Therefore, UFOs add to the list of potential gamma-ray production sites in Seyfert galaxies, where typically star forming regions, weak jets, and galaxy-scale outflows were considered.

-In this Letter, we target NGC\,4151, a Seyfert 1.5 galaxy~\citep{Osterbrock-1.5} located at a distance $D_{\rm L}\simeq 15.8\,{\rm Mpc}$~\citep[][]{Yuan_distance} known for hosting an UFO through X-ray observations.
-For the first time, $\gamma$-ray emission from 100 MeV to $\sim$100 GeV is unveiled from a galaxy containing an UFO.
-We interpret the detected $\gamma$-ray flux and spectral shape in the context of the theoretical model developed in P23 and we show that the scenario of DSA at the wind termination shock is able to explain the observations.